Explore

 A RESOLUTION CONCERNING STOP SIGN MONITORING SYSTEMS - CITY OF HYATTSVILLE for the purpose of providing County Council approval of locations for stop sign monitoring systems in the City of Hyattsville, and generally regarding stop sign monitoring systems.

-A motion was made by Vice Chair Harrison, seconded by Council Member Fisher, that this Resolution be Favorably recommended to the County Council.
+A motion was made by Council Member Fisher, seconded by Council Member Watson, that this Resolution be adopted.
 The motion carried by the following vote:

 Attachments